 Reduce The Time And Frequency Of Your Intense Workouts

 The intense workouts you’re doing aren’t necessarily the problem, the duration and regularity of them more likely is.
-Dedicate two or three days to your high intensity workout of choice, and opt for something a little lighter such as yoga.
+Dedicate two or three days to your high intensity workout, and opt for something a little lighter such as yoga.

-Following a regular yoga practice has been shown to reduce cortisol levels.
-That means that in addition to all of the other benefits this incredibly relaxing practice has to offer, it may also help you recover more quickly from your high intensity training.
-If your goal is to lose weight and you seem to have hit a plateau, you might want to seriously consider incorporating yoga into your routine – The increased cortisol caused by your high intensity workouts is actually holding onto fat.
+Following regular yoga practice has been shown to reduce cortisol levels.
+That means that in addition to all of the other benefits this incredibly relaxing practice offers, it may also help you recover more quickly from your high intensity training.
+If your goal is to lose weight and you seem to have hit a plateau, you might want to consider incorporating yoga into your routine seriously – The increased cortisol caused by your high-intensity workouts is actually holding onto fat.

-If you’re someone that has issues sleeping, I recommend taking a warm bath and doing some restorative yoga just before bed.
+If you’re someone who has issues sleeping, I recommend taking a warm bath and doing some restorative yoga just before bed.

 Make Sure That You’re Getting Enough Sleep

 Getting adequate sleep is probably the number one most important thing when it comes to living a long and healthy life, but very few of us actually end up getting the amount we need on a regular basis.
 Overtraining (in addition to work, children, holiday worries, etc.) can cause sleep disturbances, so you should notice a difference after toning it down a bit.
 Again, a warm bath, chamomile tea, and some restorative yoga right before hitting the hay can do a world of wonders here.